sataako/sataako-bot/README.md

 ```
 pipenv install
 ```
-### Setting environment and configuration variables.
+### Setting environment and configuration variables

 You have to set specific configuration variables that the app will use.